prasia/prasia/README.md

 - 👋 Hi, I’m @prasia
-- 👀 I’m interested in backend development.
+- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning HTML, CSS, JS, C#, C++, Python, and more.
+- 🌱 I’m currently learning HTML, CSS, JS, C#, C++, Python, and more!
-- 💞️ I’m looking to collaborate on Website building programs!
-(Preferrably with HTML, CSS, and JS)
+- 💞️ I’m looking to collaborate on Website building programs (Preferrably with HTML, CSS, and JS)!
-- 📫 How to reach me my instagram is @prasi_aah
+- 📫 My instagram is @prasi_aah!

 <!---
 prasia/prasia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.